PrivacyStreams/PrivacyStreams.github.io/index.md

 PrivacyStreams is designed to address these issues.
 Its main features include:

 - Providing a unified API and a functional programming approach for all kinds of personal data;
-- Making it easy for privacy analysis, thus users can see how their personal data is processed;
+- Making it easy for privacy analysis, thus users can see what granularity of data is accessed and how it is processed;
 - Offering many privacy-related functions (`hash`, `blur`, etc.) for developers to integrate privacy-friendly features in their apps.

 For example, with PrivacyStreams, a sleep monitor can access and process personal data with few lines of code:
 <pre>
 <code>// Record a 10-second audio periodically with a 2-minute interval between each two records.
 uqi.getData(Audio.recordPeriodic(10*1000, 2*60*1000), Purpose.HEALTH("monitoring sleep"))
    .setField("loudness", calcLoudness(Audio.AUDIO_DATA)) // Set a field "loudness" for each record as the audio loudness .onChange("loudness", callback)                       // Callback with loudness value when "loudness" changes</code>
 </pre>